Introduction

 cd ICD-RxJS git submodule update --init --recursive npm install

-build_proto.shlocated in theprotobuffolder generates the static JavaScript code and the corresponding TypeScript definitions.
-It also creates symbolic links to thenode_modules/carta-protobufdirectory for seamless integration.cd ICD-rxjs/protobuf ./build_proto.sh
+build_proto.shscript in theprotobufdirectory generates static JavaScript code and TypeScript definitions, then creates symbolic links undernode_modules/carta-protobuf.cd protobuf ./build_proto.sh

 Run Tests